 |C Grades in Year 11 WACE General English, and OLNA; or NAPLAN 9 Band 8||C Grades in Year 11 English and Maths or equivalent||Certificate II or Certificate III|

-Applicants are required to provide evidence that they meet one or more of the following criteria:
+To ensure that students are placed in the appropriate course, we ask that applicants for the Certificate IV of Landscape Design provide evidence that they meet one or more of the following criteria:

 - completed a certificate III In Horticulture or Landscaping

-- Minimum 12 months in Horticulture or Landscaping industry with participation planting programs, plant identification skills, and/ or landscape construction .
+- a minimum 12 months in Horticulture or Landscaping industry with participation planting programs, plant identification skills, and/ or landscape construction

 Attendance in class